 You can see the work progress from the 5 ft walkway around the back of the house and along the wall to the beginning of the patio area.

-Again, here is the back of the house before – well, the diy brick patio is started:
+Again, here is the back of the house as we are just getting started with the diy brick patio:

 And, finally, the finished patio area.
 Wisteria is planted on top of the wall with the idea that it will drape down providing a backdrop of color.
-The fountain which we made (I’ll tell you exactly how we did that later) is surrounded by shrubbery which should do well in our area.
+The DIY water fountain which we made is surrounded by shrubbery which should do well in our area.

 With our high winds, I only purchased plants appropriate for our growing zone.
 I already had the pots and most of the plants in them were grown from seeds.
 The liriope surrounding the brick patio area will grow and fill in the spaces.
 I think one of the hardest parts is waiting for the plants to grow and mature.